Faagerholm/Interview/Task2/README.md

 ### Client

-`GET /active		get status of device. boolean true/false.` `GET /peak/all		get peak on all available collected probes.` `GET /pop/all		get all json objects collected, clearing the small memory of the device.`
+`GET /active		get status of device. respons is boolean true/false.`
+`GET /peak/all		get peak on all available collected probes.`
+`GET /pop/all		get all json objects collected, clearing the small memory of the device.`

 `POST /activate		post a request to activate the device, expected a boolean. { "activate": true/false }`

 ### Server
+`GET /active		get status of server. respons is boolean true/false.`

 #### Example